w3c/automotive/vehicle_signal_client/vehicle_signal_client_spec.md

 `VSS` Object
 ------------

-The VSS object returned by the `W3CClient#getVSS()` function above should provide APIs sufficient to fully traverse the VSS tree and determine what signals are available at the current permission level.
+The VSS object returned by the `VISClient#getVSS()` function above should provide APIs sufficient to fully traverse the VSS tree and determine what signals are available at the current permission level.
 Traversing the VSS tree can be accomplished using any of a number of query languages (i.e. CSS path selectors, XPath, etc.); CSS-based querying is shown in the functions below, but additional query languages may be added in the future.

 * **`pathsByCSS(cssSelector)`** - Returns array of paths that match the given selector.
 * **`pathExistsByCSS(cssSelector)`** - Returns a boolean as to whether or not there exist any path that matches the given selector.